 Subcontractors, tradesmen, and laborers often have the most to lose on a job and take on most of the risk.
 Many times the contracts signed by these parties have one-sided provisions, such as indemnity, subrogation, and liquidated damages provisions.

-Supply companies who bring the raw materials to be consumed by the project and incorporated into the building or structure tend to need the services of a construction law attorney more than subcontractors, tradesmen, and laborers.
+Construction supply companies who bring the raw materials to be consumed by the construction project and incorporated into the building or structure tend to need the services of a construction law attorney more than subcontractors, tradesmen, and laborers.

 The law defines these materials as those which come to the job as separate, movable, personal property of the seller, but then they are consumed into the structure and become a component part such that they become a part of the property.
 They become apart of the immovable or real property such that they cannot be removed without damage to the structure.

-This distinction is important.
-In order for suppliers to have lien rights they need the parts they supply to become apart of the property.
-Then if a supplier is not paid, they can enforce the lien against the property in order to obtain payment if a dispute occurs.
+This legal distinction is important.
+In order for construction suppliers to have lien rights they need the parts they supply to become apart of the property.
+Then if a construction supplier is not paid, they can enforce the lien against the property in order to obtain payment if a dispute occurs.

-Many states have rigid notice requirements for material suppliers because most owners and general contractors do not know the supplier even has any rights to secure payment for the project.
+Many states, such as Louisiana, Texas, and California, have rigid legal notice requirements for construction material suppliers because most owners and general contractors do not know the supplier even has any rights to secure payment for the construction project.

-Supply companies typically have great claims if they delivered the parts to the job, but they need to secure those rights by sending pre-lien notices and filing timely liens.
-We help credit managers, controllers and chief financial officers of supply companies secure rights and privileges on jobs so that they get paid early and often.
+Many times the construction suppliers have power but they do not know how to deploy all of the weapons to ensure timely and full payment.
+Construction supply companies typically have great claims if they delivered the parts to the job, but they need to secure those rights by sending pre-lien notices and filing timely liens.
+We help construction company credit managers, controllers and chief financial officers of construction supply companies secure rights and privileges on jobs so that they get paid early and often.

 Equipment Lessors / Rental Companies

-Lien and construction law have to make an exception here and allow the rental companies a mechanism to secure payment.
+Lien law and construction law have to make an exception here and allow the rental companies a mechanism to secure payment.
 A lien is an answer here.
 However, in most states the notice requirements are intense.
+Louisiana is an example of where the notice requirement is nearly impossible for a construction rental company to secure rights on rental equipment.